Cybersecurity and Spiritual Safety

 "Eye hath not seen" the blessings promised for the righteous or the torment that comes to the wicked.
 Prepare yourself to be on the Lord's side.

 Honesty is more than not lying, stealing, or cheating.
-Being honest with ourselves, with God, and with others entails doing what we know is right.
+Being honest with ourselves, God, and others entails doing what we know is right.

 A testimony of the gospel of Jesus Christ will prompt you to repent when you sin.
 It will also give you the conviction to stand up for your beliefs.